neesjanvaneck/VOSviewer-Online-Docs/docs/user-interface/control-panel.md

 ![Resolution text field](/docs/assets/images/resolution.png)

 The **Resolution** parameter determines the level of detail of the clustering of a network.
 The parameter must have a non-negative value.
 The higher the value of the parameter, the larger the number of clusters in the clustering of a network.
-It is recommended to try out different values for the **Resolution** parameter and to use the value that yields the most satisfactory clustering.
+It is recommended to try out different values for the **Resolution** parameter and to use the value that yields the most useful clustering.

 #### Minimum cluster size